moj-analytical-services/user-guidance/source/documentation/migrating.md

 This will bring the following benefits for users:

 * Access to the latest version of analytical tools (RStudio and JupyterLab)
-* We can retire problematic tech like conda for RStudio (this will be replaced by renv) and * concourse (this will be replaced by GitHub Actions as a next step)
+* We can retire problematic tech like conda for RStudio (this will be replaced by **renv**) and concourse (this will be replaced by **GitHub Actions** as a next step)
-& Enhanced security
+* Enhanced security
-& Enhanced reliability and easier maintenance, leading to a better service
+* Enhanced reliability and easier maintenance, leading to a better service

 The new environment has been built and we are in the process of migrating all users to it.